Alberto J. Pani

-Alberto José Pani Arteaga (12 June 1878 – 25 August 1955) was a prominent politician, Mexican civil engineer, and expert in economic policy, who during the post-revolutionary period held various important positions.
-Among these were Secretary of Industry, Commerce and Labor; Secretary of Finance and Public Credit; Secretary of Foreign Affairs, as well as ambassador of Mexico in France and in Spain.
+Alberto José Pani Arteaga (12 June 1878 – 25 August 1955) was a prominent politician, Mexican civil engineer, and expert in economic policy, who during the post-revolutionary period held various positions.
+Among these were Secretary of Industry, Commerce and Labor; Secretary of Finance and Public Credit; Secretary of Foreign Affairs, as ambassador of Mexico in France and in Spain.
 Pani is considered the author of the modern Mexican financial system.

 Early life and career

 His parents were Julio Pani and Paz Arteaga, a prominent family in Aguascalientes.
 His first studies were at the Scientific and Literary Institute of Aguascalientes, later he moved to Mexico City to study at the National School of Engineering, graduating in 1902.
 He subsequently taught there and he joined an antireeleccionists group, supporting the presidential campaign of Francisco I. Madero.
 In 1911 he was appointed undersecretary of Public Instruction and Fine Arts.
 After Madero’s overthrow in February 1913, he opposed the dictatorship of Victoriano Huerta, and offered his services to the Constitutionalist faction headed by Venustiano Carranza, which subsequently was victorious in 1915.